chuckmccullough85/AdvancedCpp/Labs/Factory/Readme.md

   * Singleton
   * Factory

-While this lab picks up where the previous lab left off, start with this solution to get a head start.
+While this lab picks up where the previous lab left off, start with the code in this folder to get a head start.

 ### Overview: